-Nili was called to the Bar in 2017 and has a broad civil and public law practice.
-She has broad general litigation experience from the private and public sectors, and has also worked internationally at the International Criminal Tribunal in The Hague, the Netherlands.
+Nili has a broad civil and public law practice.
+She has general litigation experience from the private and public sectors, and has also worked internationally at the International Criminal Tribunal in The Hague, the Netherlands.

 Nili holds a Bachelor of Law with Honours and a Bachelor of Commerce from Macquarie University.
 She obtained a Masters of Law in 2017.

-Nili is an Adjunct Lecturer teaching Advocacy, Ethics and Civil Litigation at the NSW College of Law.
+Nili is an Adjunct Lecturer teaching Advocacy, Ethics and Civil Litigation at the College of Law.